-Exercise 7.1 In Chapter 6 we noted that the Monte Carlo error can be written as the sum of TD errors (6.5) if the value estimates don't change from step to step (6.6).
-Show that the n-step error used in (7.2) can also be written as a sum TD errors (again if the value estimates don't change) generalizing the earlier result. \square
+Exercise 7.1 In Chapter 6 we noted that the Monte Carlo error can be written as the sum of TD errors (6.6) if the value estimates don't change from step to step.
+Show that the n-step error used in (7.2) can also be written as a sum TD errors (again if the value estimates don't change) generalizing the earlier result. \Box